isomerpages/moe-pasirrissec/_cca/Sports Groups/Badminton.md

 Participation in NSG 'B' Division Badminton Championships 2024 (East Zone)

+2025 'B' Division Badminton team qualified for Quarterfinal stage of the NSG East Zone Badminton Competition

+2025 'C' Division Badminton team plays in the Pool B stage of the NSG Badminton Competition.

+Both Dylan Tan (S3-T7) and Chan Kok Fung (S3-A2) achieved 2nd place and Silver medals at the Zendora Badminton League (Divisions 1 and 2 respectively) organised by UWCSEA East Badminton Academy.

 ### **Schedule**

 | Training Days | Time | Venue |